 - Whether They’re The Right Investment For You

-Invented by John Bogle in 1975, the founder of The Vanguard Group, the index fund took what was previously a complex and relatively inaccessible universe of shares and reduced it to a simple, singular entity.
+John Bogle, founder of the Vanguard Group, invented the Index Fund in 1975.
+This new idea took what was previously a complex and relatively inaccessible universe of shares and reduced it to a simple, singular entity.

-Bogle saw a problem with the investment system wherein share portfolios had become exclusive to investors with a wealth of financial knowledge, time to spare and cash to burn in risky behaviour that threatened the stability of the entire market.
-Under this system, the average investor was effectively boxed out of owning a share portfolio as they didn’t have access to the knowledge of what made for good investment and lacked the money to pay for the managerial fees of other share options.
+Bogle identified a problem within the investment system.
+Share portfolios had become exclusive to investors with a wealth of financial knowledge, time to spare, and cash to burn in risky behaviour that threatened the stability of the entire market.
+This left the average person boxed out of owning a share portfolio, as they didn’t have access to the same information on ‘good investments’ and didn’t have money to spare on managerial fees.

 So, Bogle set out to try something different.
 Instead of trying to outperform the market in pursuit of potential greater returns, as was the goal of actively managed portfolios, the index fund would simply replicate an index that already had a reputation for providing steady returns.

-The most famous example of this is indexes which replicate the Dow Jones Industrial Average Index.
-The Dow Jones Index is a list of stocks from thirty blue chip companies in the United States which are important to the economy of the country.
-This index is weighted by stock price and makes adjustment for things such as stock splits when necessary.
+The most famous example of this index replicates the Dow Jones Industrial Average Index.
+The Dow Jones Index is a list of stocks from 30 blue-chip companies in the United States which are important to the economy of the country.
+This index is weighted by stock price and makes adjustments for things such as stock splits when necessary.
 An index fund replicating the Dow Jones Index then follows the behaviour of the index itself as it aims to emulate the highs and lows of the index.

-According to the Barefoot Investor, indexes have low fees because they don’t employ highly paid fund managers to pick shares.
-Since there is less work involved in managing an index fund, as an index fund owns all of the investments in an index and as such doesn’t have to try and pick winners and losers, the fees associated with that fund are naturally much lower.
-And when there are less fees involved, it means more cash to put into your pocket or invest again as you grow your portfolio.
+Index Funds have low fees because they don’t employ highly paid fund managers to pick shares.
+Since there is less work involved in managing an index fund, the fees associated with that fund are naturally much lower.
+And when there are less fees involved, it means more cash to put into your pocket or re-invest as you grow your portfolio.

-By creating this type of option, Bogle opened up the share market to the average investor by providing a way for you to create a profitable portfolio without having to invest a significant amount of cash or pay high management fees.
+By creating this investment option, Bogle opened up the share market to the average person by providing a way for you to create a profitable portfolio without having to invest a significant amount of cash or pay high management fees.

 The Different Types of Index Funds